What to Expect: Family Group Conferences

 How is an FGC arranged?

 A professional already working with you will ask for your agreement to have a FGC.
-They will agree with you a simple description of how things are in your family, and what things might need to be sorted out.
+They will agree with you a simple description of how things are in your family, and what things might be worrying them.

 An independent co-ordinator will visit you and explain more about the FGC meeting.
-They will make contact with all family members, close friends and any professionals that you think should attend.
+They will make contact with all family members, close friends and any professionals that you think should attend to help them prepare.

 Where will the meeting take place?

-The FGC usually takes place outside of the home at a time and place to suit the people who want to attend.
-The co-ordinator will make the arrangements.
+The FGC will take place outside of the home, at a venue somewhere in the community close to your home.
+The coordinator will make sure that this is at a time and place to suit the people who want to attend.
+The co-ordinator will make all the necessary arrangements.

 After the FGC